boltops-tools/kubes/docs/_docs/layering/debug.md

 ## Enable Logging

-You can debug layers by turning a config to show the **found** layers.
-Currently, only variables layering is shown.
+You can debug layers by setting `KUBES_LAYERING_SHOW=1`.

+    export KUBES_LAYERING_SHOW=1

+You can also turn on show layering with a config.

 .kubes/config.rb